jackos/mdl/README.md

 # Codebook
 ## Quick Start
 - Open or create a `.md` document
+- Right-click the filename and select `Open With` or `Reopen Editor With...`
+- Select `Codebook`
 - Add a cell
 - Chose your language in the bottom right
 - Run the code and save the document
 - The output is now saved to standard Markdown
-- Upload to Github to see outputs rendered properly
+- Upload to Github to see outputs rendered as you would expect

 ## Description
 Straight nodejs stateless implementation for notebooks with no npm dependencies or external binaries, works with compiled languages.